 Non-owner auto insurance in the biggest Massachusetts cities

-In Cambridge the average cost of non-owner auto insurance is $40 per month or $477 per year, and Boston drivers pay $43 a month for the same coverage.
+In Cambridge non-owner auto insurance costs $40 per month or $477 annually, while drivers in Boston pay $43 monthly for the same coverage.

 Another factor that affects non-owner car insurance rates is the cost of living.
 Higher living expenses in any Massachusetts city can lead to higher insurance rates overall, including non-owner car insurance.